The General Data Protection Regulations and what they mean for your business

 In 2018 the General Data Protection Regulations (GDPRs) will come into force.
 It is an EU regulation put in place to ensure privacy and protection of data held within its borders.
 Plus, it was passed with a view to cut down the costs of compliance by having all EU countries using the same set of rules.

 Of course, the UK is currently in the process of exiting the EU but until we do we still have to comply with EU laws.
+Additionally, the UK will still impliment the GDPR despite plans to exit the European Union.

 Security and The Cloud